Prepare the map and form

 Next, in the Field Maps mobile app, you'll open the community cleanup map.
 This is the map you'll use while collecting litter data.

-- In the Maps list, tap your community cleanup map to open it.
+- In the Maps list, search for and tap your community cleanup map to open it.

 - When prompted, allow Field Maps access to your location.